 - Anytime during the probation period

-- Any violent or criminal act committed, or acts endangering security and working conditions
+- Any violent or criminal act committed by the employee (or acts endangering workplace security and working conditions)

-- Unjustified absence from work for two consecutive days, or for three or more non-consecutive days within the same calendar month.
+- Unjustified absence from work for two consecutive days (or if there is an unjustified absence for three or more non-consecutive days within the same calendar month)

 Employee’s rights to terminate an employment contract: